 I have always been fascinated by the cosmos ever since I was a child.
 I still vividly remember my excitement when my father gave me a pair of binoculars as birthday present when I was nine years old.
 I especially enjoyed looking at the Pleiades cluster from the window of my bedroom then.

 The Universe we live in is a remarkable place.
 For one thing, it is not only expanding but accelerating, and no one is quite sure why.
 Perhaps it is just a cosmological constant.
 Maybe it is the result of our over-simplification of cosmological models, and one really has to take inhomogeneities into account.
 Maybe it is something else entirely, a mysterious form of "dark energy".
 Maybe, after all, general relativity has to be modified, and the new theory will be able to explain the accelerated expansion in a "natural" manner.
-It is frustrating but at the same time exciting, that about 95% of the matter-energy content (so-called "dark sector") of the Universe remains unknown: all those remarkable things like planets and stars are nothing but 5%!
+It is frustrating but at the same time exciting, that about 95% of the matter-energy content (so-called "dark sector") of the Universe remains unknown: all those remarkable things like planets and stars are nothing but 5% (of which a lot we still do not understand)!
 What rich physics await us in the dark sector?
 To quote Carl Sagan, “Somewhere, something incredible is waiting to be known.”

 (Credit: NASA, ESA, and A. Field (STScI))

 From high precision observations, we know that the Universe is incredibly flat, and that its temperature distribution (of the Cosmic Microwave Background) is extremely uniform.
 These imply that the Universe started off in a very special initial condition.
 Not so surprising -- of course it makes sense for the initial condition to be relatively special, since entropy increases with time (the 2nd law of thermodynamics).
 Understanding why entropy is low in the beginning is a difficult but -- at least to me -- an important problem.
 Many would agree that cosmic inflation -- an epoch during which the Universe increased its size exponentially -- played a crucial role in this (though maybe only a partial role), but the underlying mechanism for inflation remains unknown.
 In fact, if we trace the history of the Universe far back enough, we would eventually reach a time when quantum effects can no longer be omitted, and we have to face the Big Bang singularity seriously.
-In the realm of quantum cosmology, much works remains to be done.
+In the realm of theoretical cosmology, where my current interest lies, much work remain to be done.